Ali-Mikael/Pen-testing/h2-dora.md

 Download the `metasploitable` zip file from [here](<https://www.rapid7.com/products/metasploit/metasploitable/>).

-Unzipping the file leaves us with the `Metasploitable2-linux` directory containing data for creating the VM.
+Unzipping the file leaves us with the `Metasploitable2-linux` directory.

 By issuing the `file` command we get additional information on the content: